vknyvz/gettingyourkey.com/README.md

 #### Technology ####
       - Written for LAMP environment.
-	  - Custom scripting using OO PHP5, MySQL, and Javascript
+	  - Custom scripting using OO PHP, MySQL, and Javascript
 	  - Worked fully on HTML/CSS

 #### Features ####